A framework for probabilistic prediction of remaining useful life in structural materials: Uncertainty quantification framework

 where $m$ denotes the dimension of the observed data vector $\bm{y}$ and $\hat{\bm{y}}(\bm{x}) \in \mathbb{R}^{m}$ represents the predicted creep rupture time for a given set of model parameters, $\bm{x}$.

 Conversely, BIC is defined as

-Model selection is carried out by calculating AIC and BIC for $\bm{x} = \bm{\mu}$.
+Model selection is carried out by calculating AIC and BIC for $\bm{x} = \bm{\mu}$, providing a representative assessment of model fidelity and complexity under the assumed likelihood formulation.
 The probabilistic parametric creep model with the lowest AIC and BIC is chosen as the best model \citep{Hastie2016}.
 Note that AIC provides less penalization for complex models compared to BIC, thereby giving more emphasis to model performance and tending to select more complex models \citep{Murphy2012}.